GangSuUGA/Network-Sensor-Location-Problem/Es01_FourLoactionRule.md

 - Typically, the **Entropy Maximizing, Information Minimizing, and Least Squares Estimators** have been proposed and applied.
 - **Problem**: Since the **"true" OD trip matrix** is unknown, it is impossible to evaluate exactly the estimation accuracy.
 - Yang, Hai et al. (1991) proposed "Maximum Possible Relative Error (MPRE)" to investigate the reliability of an estimated OD trip matrix.
+- Generally, the quality of an estimated OD matrix depends much on the reliability of the input data, and **the number and locations of traffic counting points in the road network** (Yang and Zhou, 1998).

 ## Maximum Possible Relative Error (MPRE)
 - **Method**: Calculating an upper bound or maximum possible relative error.